zsteinkamp/m4l-zs-Knobbler3/README.md

 The problem with in-the-box musicmaking is that the best control surfaces like the Push 2 are modal, requiring you to navigate menus to find parameters, and non-modal surfaces like the BCR-2000 require you to either remember knob assignments or write them on the device itself.
 This poses a barrier to switching between projects, or simply remembering knob assignments from day-to-day.

-With the zs-Knobbler3, you get 32 auto-labeling fader controls.
+With the zs-Knobbler3, you get 16 or 32 auto-labeling fader controls.
 When you map one of the auto-labeling faders using this device, the TouchOSC layout instantly displays the parameter name, device name, and track name and color of the mapped parameter.

 The mappings are saved with your Live Set, so you can switch between sets and your mappings (and labels!) are preserved.